 Conduct Regular Parking Rate and Regulatory Reviews: Since the 2011 inception of paid parking in Newburyport, there have only been minor adjustments to parking rate structure.
+As previously noted, permit rates have not increased in seven (7) years.
 Downtown parking demand is highly changeable with the economy, new development and individual changes of use.
 Therefore, it is important that parking rates and regulations be reviewed on regular, consistent basis - at least every two years.
 This will allow the City's parking staff, Parking Commission and City Council to consider rate and regulatory changes based on supply and demand, to ensure optimal operational and financial performance of the overall parking system.
+Alternatively, the City may want to consider regular, gradual (%) rate increases every two or three years tied to its operating and capital plans.
+This may be preferable to waiting longer periods of time and then having to double the rates.